Richmond County Country Club: Staten Island Amateur

-The Staten Island Amateur was first played in 1899 and was conducted each year at either RCCC or Fox Hills Golf Club, which had opened in 1900, through 1926.
+The Staten Island Amateur was first played in 1899 and was conducted each year at either RCCC or Fox Hills Golf Club, which had opened in 1900.
+The tournament was played through 1926.
 Through those years almost all participants were from one of the two clubs, and those who had duel memberships declared which club they were representing when submitting their application.
-The tournament has been played each year at RCCC since 1950.
+The tournament started again in 1950 and has been played each year at RCCC.
 Bill Britton a tournament winner on the PGA Tour played in the championship twice before turning pro and won each time, defeating his brother Bob both times.

 Clubhouse

 In 1897, George Cromwell, who would soon become Staten Island's first borough president, assisted with the club's purchase of an estate on Todt Hill that included a large stately home.
 RCCC's clubhouse, known as the Alexander House, is a rare surviving antebellum mansion on Staten Island.
 It was built on 36 rolling acres in the 1840s or 1850s and originally attributed to Agatha Mayer (or Meyer).
 When the club bought the house, one side featured large stone retaining walls while the other side of the house had extensive grass lawns.
 The residence was owned by Junius Alexander who named the house “Effingham” after his family origins in Virginia.
 Mr. Alexander, who made money on Wall Street and through his railroad connections, lived with his family in the home from 1878 until his death in 1893 enjoying the views his property gave him of New York Harbor.